hzeller/beagleg/README.md

                                 Use letter or '_' for unused endstop.
                                 Use uppercase if endstop is used for homimg, lowercase if used for travel limit.
-  --home-order              : Order to home axes, all axes involved with homing should be listed (Default: ZXY) --endswitch-polarity      : 'Hit' polarity for each endstop connector (=string pos).
+  --home-order              : Order to home axes, all axes involved with homing should be listed (Default: ZXY) --require-homing          : If set, machine refuses to work unless homed --endswitch-polarity      : 'Hit' polarity for each endstop connector (=string pos).
                                 Use '1' or '+' for logic high trigger.
                                 Use '0' or '-' for logic low trigger.